Sentilix/buffalo/Buffalo/ReadMe.txt

 Buffalo - Raid buff addon
 -------------------------

-Buffalo adds a new button for your UI, which will lit up with an icon when someone in your group or raid needs a new buff from you.
+Buffalo adds a new button for your UI, which will light up with an icon when someone in your group or raid needs a new buff from you.
 The assigned groups can be configured, so you can set up which groups you will monitor and what buffs you will do.

 You can move the button by pressing Shift while dragging the icon to a desired position.